Senior Notions

 Vive Arthritis Gloves with Box

-Posted on November 20, 2018January 11, 2026 by Martha
+Posted on November 20, 2018January 15, 2026 by Martha

-What They AreWearing Vive Arthritis Glove Top View
+Wearing Vive Arthritis Glove Top ViewWhat They Are

-These gloves are open-finger compression gloves with textured grips along the palms and fingers.
-The compression provides gentle support and warmth, while the open-finger design keeps hands usable for everyday tasks.
+Vive Textured Compression Gloves are open-finger compression gloves with tiny raised grips along the palms and fingers.
+Compression adds gentle support and warmth; the open-finger design keeps your hands fully usable for everyday tasks.

 Open Fingers, Full Use

+The open-finger design is key.
 While wearing them, I can still:

-• use a tablet or phone
+• Tap and swipe on my tablet or phone

-• type on a keyboard
+• Type on a keyboard

-• handle household items
+• Handle dishes, pots, and other household items

 The Grip Factor